 Domestic violence and dating violence occurs when an abusive partner uses a repetitive pattern of behaviors to maintain power over another person and control their actions.
 These behaviors can physically harm, arouse fear, prevent a person from acting freely or force them to behave in ways they do not want.

 Abuse can happen to anyone belonging to any tribe and is not limited to a specific age, class, religion, gender or sexual orientation.
 It happens in relationships where couples are married, living together or dating.

 Violent behavior can appear at any time in a relationship, but possessive or controlling behavior often reveals itself as the relationship becomes more serious.

-It can be difficult to talk about domestic violence in Indian Country when people ignore that it’s happening or feel uncomfortable when the subject comes up.
+It can be difficult to talk about domestic violence in our tribal communities when people ignore that it’s happening or feel uncomfortable when the subject comes up.
 But, our reality paints a different picture – one in which American Indians and Alaska Natives experience abuse and violence at higher rates than other groups.